Diesel Emissions Reduction Act (DERA) Grants

 GRANT AWARDED TO CITY OF MUSCATINE FOR DIESEL EMISSIONS REDUCTION

-The sub-grant award is for full reimbursement of diesel emissions reduction strategies, specifically for the purchase and installation of the following.
+The sub-grant award is for full reimbursement of diesel emissions reduction strategies and vehicle replacement, specifically for the purchase and installation of the following.

 - Diesel oxidation catalysts (DOCs) reduce the amount of pollution emitted out of the vehicle exhaust system by causing a catalytic reaction that then breaks down the pollutants.